-In case you haven’t heard, the New Year is coming!
-I know it’s tough not to feel overwhelmed this time of year and, not just by the day-to-day initiatives required to keep your business afloat but, by all the steps you know you need to take in time for the year ahead.
+In case you haven’t heard, the New Year is here!
+It’s tough not to feel overwhelmed by the day-to-day upkeep of business, let alone all the steps you feel you need to take for the year ahead.

-Well, here’s the good news.
-I’m going to give you the 411 on how to optimize your digital media planning so you have time left to spare before the New Year.
-Seriously, this is something you can do in 45 MINUTES.
+Well, here’s the good news!
+I’m going to give you the 411 on how to optimize your digital media planning so you have time to spare.
+Seriously, this is something you can do in as little as 45 MINUTES.

 But, real quick…

 Why is digital media planning important?
-Well, your website and your social media networks [aka your digital media channels] are how 99.9% of potential customers find you.
-The goal here is not for me to help you prep an entire business to-do list but, to focus solely on those digital media elements so your online presence is optimized and customers can KEEP finding you and confiding in you.
+Well, your website and your social media networks [aka your digital media platforms] are how 99.9% of potential customers find you.
+The goal here is not for me to help you prep an entire business to-do list, but to focus solely on those digital elements so your online presence is polished and customers can KEEP finding and confiding in you.

 So, first off, here is what you DO NOT need to do right now as far as digital media planning goes: